 - Flax Seed

-Getting your fiber and your prebiotics from natural, real food will always be the very best choice.
-However, consuming a high quality probiotic supplement that includes prebiotics can be just as beneficial.
-It’s always best to use supplements as supplemental to an already healthy diet and not “in the place of” a healthy diet.
+Getting your prebiotics from natural, real food will always be the very best choice; but for most people this is not always easy to do.
+Consuming a high quality probiotic supplement that includes prebiotics, such as Floratrex™, can be just as beneficial.
+And an added reminder that it’s always best to consume supplements in addition to an already healthy plant-based diet and not “in place of” a healthy diet.